dcmaddix/dcmaddix.github.io/_publications/windsor_ml.md

 Dynamics Dataset for Automotive Aerodynamics.&quot; <i> Proceedings of the 38th Conference of Neural Information Processing Systems (NeurIPS) Track on Datasets and Benchmarks</i>, 37:27823-37835.'
 ---

-Please find the WindsorML dataset on HuggingFace [here](https://huggingface.co/datasets/neashton/windsorml).
+Our WindsorML dataset is on HuggingFace [here](https://huggingface.co/datasets/neashton/windsorml).